liamthetate/ElectronicsFactoryWorker/README.md

 ![title](src/images/efws.png)

-Live game (Desktop Only - Firefox / Brave / Chrome): http://liamtate.co.uk/efws/
+Live game (Desktop Only): http://liamtate.co.uk/efws/ (Recommended browsers: Firefox / Brave / Chrome)

+# ABOUT

 "The ultimate SIMULATOR experience!
 Work a real-time 12 hour shift, sleep and then do it all over again!
 Have an existential crisis!"